arushiranjan/ayushi-chatbot/README.md

 AYUSHI Chatbot is an AI-powered chatbot designed to provide knowledge about medicinal plants.
 It fetches data from a SheetDB API and uses Google's Gemini AI model to answer general queries.
 The chatbot is built using Streamlit for the interface and supports a chat history feature.

-Features
+Features:

-🌱 Provides information on medicinal plants from a SheetDB database.
+Provides information on medicinal plants from a SheetDB database.

-💡 Uses Google Gemini AI for answering general queries.
+Uses Google Gemini AI for answering general queries.

-💾 Saves chat history locally in a JSON file.
+Saves chat history locally in a JSON file.

-🔄 Allows users to toggle between chat and history views.
+Allows users to toggle between chat and history views.

-🚀 Built with Streamlit for a smooth UI experience.
+Built with Streamlit for a smooth UI experience.

 Tech Stack

 Python
 Streamlit
 Google Gemini AI (Generative AI)
 SheetDB API
 Requests (for API calls)
 Dotenv (for environment variable management)

 Installation